arduino/help-center-content/content/Hardware Support/Generic/Flash-the-USB-to-serial-firmware-for-UNO-R3-or-earlier-and-Mega-boards.md

 -->

-#### Examples commands for dfu-programmer
+#### Example commands for dfu-programmer

 > [!NOTE]
-> The examples assumes that version 1.8.6 of Arduino AVR Boards is installed.
+> The examples assume that version 1.8.6 of Arduino AVR Boards is installed.

 ##### UNO R3 on Windows